-Purpose: The Strategic Water Quality Initiatives Fund (SWQIF) provides low-interest loans for water pollution control projects involving the on-site upgrade or replacement of failing septic systems or for the removal of groundwater or storm water from sanitary or combined sewer leads.
+Purpose: The Strategic Water Quality Initiatives Fund (SWQIF) provides low-interest loans for water pollution control projects involving the on-site upgrade or replacement of failing septic systems or for the removal of groundwater or storm water from sanitary or combined sewer leads on private property.

-Goals of the Program: To assist municipalities in funding wastewater treatment improvements that cannot qualify for assistance from the SRF.
+Goals of the Program: To assist municipalities in funding wastewater treatment improvements that cannot qualify for assistance from the CWSRF.